 Editing a Document ¶

 Unlike images, there is not much editing you can do to a document once you upload it.
-Clicking the wrench symbol in the top left corner of the document thumbnail, you will get this menu:
+Clicking the gear symbol in the top left corner of the document thumbnail, you will have the option to delete it.

 Attaching a Document to a Page ¶